-As a full-time or retired member, you and your spouse/domestic partner are eligible to apply for coverage, regardless of age as long as all are covered under the NYCHBP or Medicare (Parts A and B).
+As a full-time member, you and your spouse/domestic partner are eligible to apply for coverage, regardless of age as long as all are covered under the NYCHBP.
 An insured member's unmarried, dependent children from birth to 21 years (27 if attending school full-time) are also eligible.